mklabs/greenskin/readme.md

 slave for this purpose.

-You can provision a new machine with everything needed by Greenskin using the `vms/jenkins-slave/install_jenkins_slave.sh` file, or use vagrant at the root of the and run `vagrant up gs-slave`.
+You can provision a new machine with everything needed by Greenskin using the `vms/greenskin-ansible/playbooks/greenskin-slave/site.yml` playbook, or use vagrant at the root of the repo and run `vagrant up gs-slave`.

-Then, you'll need to configure Jenkins to add and connect a new "node": http://$hostname/jenkins/computer/new
+Then, you'll need to configure Jenkins to add and connect a new "node" and configure a new slave: http://$hostname/jenkins/computer/new

 1. Choose a name for the node, like `jenkins-slave`.
 If not using